lennymd/news21-pressReleasesDOJ/dataDiary.md

 * sentencing: 44
 * Hate Crime: 163

 I still need to go throug the USAO's [Justice 101](https://www.justice.gov/usao/justice-101).
+But that's going to happen later.

+I emailed Sari Horwitz @ the Post earlier today to see if she or someone she knows can explain how the DoJ process works from referral forward.
+I cc'ed Sarah and Len.